SystemsApproach/sdn/access.rst

 user-facing ports (these are called UNIs in the Telco world).
-ONOS treats this aggregate as a logical switch, so whenever a customer powers up the ONU in their home, ONOS will see a "port active" event on the corresponding UNI, and take that appropriate actions.
+ONOS treats this aggregate as a logical switch, so whenever a customer powers up the ONU in their home, ONOS will see a "port active" event on the corresponding UNI, and take the appropriate actions.
 These actions are implemented by the suite of SD-PON control apps shown in the figure.